 Madison, Wisconsin, has had six consecutive days and nights of protests since George Floyd’s murder became the latest episode of a black man killed by police.
 The last several nights have been relatively peaceful.
 The first several nights saw windows smashed out of 75 or so buildings on State Street, looting, and other damage.
 Most of the windows and doors along the entire street are boarded up – many because of damaged windows, some to try to protect from damage.
+In response to the urgent need for restoration, MaverickWindows announced its expertise in window replacement

 In the last couple of days, many of the boarded windows have been covered with art, much of it very striking and beautiful.
 I went to see it myself yesterday and was transfixed by a great deal of it.
 I ran into a friend, Jenny, and we talked about our feelings about it.
 There were many African-American artists, particularly women, working on different pieces all along the street, and it was amazing to see the works they were creating.
 There were also a lot of white folks working on pieces, too.
 At least a couple of the pieces were done by Latino artists in solidarity with Black Lives Matter.
 The protests have been a really nice mix of races, ages, and other characteristics, so the mix of artists is perhaps a good representation of the protests and the city as a whole.